This section discusses standard breast cancer screening tests.

 Regular screening tests (along with follow-up tests and treatment if diagnosed) reduce your chance of dying from breast cancer.

-Breast cancer screening tests include mammography and clinical breast exam and for some women at higher risk of breast cancer, breast MRI may also be used.
+Breast cancer screening tests include clinical breast exam and mammography.
+For some women at higher risk of breast cancer, breast MRI may also be used.

 Learn more about mammography.

 Breast cancer screening is important for all women.

 If you are at higher risk of breast cancer, you may need to be screened earlier and more often than women at average risk.

 Breast cancer screening is only recommended for some men at very high risk due to an inherited gene mutation or a strong family history of breast cancer.

 Learn about breast cancer screening recommendations for women at average risk.